MystenLabs/sui/SECURITY.md

 If you do not get a response, please contact support@immunefi.com.
 Please DO NOT include attachments or provide detail regarding the security issue.

+If you are reporting something outside the scope of Immunefi's Bug Bounty Program for Sui, please contact security@sui.io

 # Bug bounties

 The Sui Foundation offers bug bounties for security issues found at different levels of severity.
 If a vulnerability is found, please follow the process detailed above to report the issue.
 All bug reports must come with a testnet Proof of Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 You do not need to have a fix in order to submit a report or receive a bounty.